carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 tabs out to different tab stops.
 This can cause your code to look completely unreadable, and it is not worth dealing with.

 As always, follow the `Golden Rule`_ above: follow the style of existing code if you are modifying and extending it.
-If you like four spaces of indentation, **DO NOT** do that in the middle of a chunk of code with two spaces of indentation.
-Also, do not reindent a whole source file: it makes for incredible diffs that are absolutely worthless.

-Do not commit changes that include trailing whitespace.
-If you find trailing whitespace in a file, do not remove it unless you're otherwise changing that line of code.
+Do not add trailing whitespace.
 Some common editors will automatically remove trailing whitespace when saving a file which causes unrelated changes to appear in diffs and commits.

-Indent Code Consistently
-^^^^^^^^^^^^^^^^^^^^^^^^

-Okay, in your first year of programming you were told that indentation is important.
-If you didn't believe and internalize this then, now is the time.
-Just do it.
-With the introduction of C++11, there are some new formatting challenges that merit some suggestions to help have consistent, maintainable, and tool-friendly formatting and indentation.

 Format Lambdas Like Blocks Of Code
 """"""""""""""""""""""""""""""""""

-When formatting a multi-line lambda, format it like a block of code, that's what it is.
+When formatting a multi-line lambda, format it like a block of code.
 If there is only one multi-line lambda in a statement, and there are no expressions lexically after it in the statement, drop the indent to the standard two space indent for a block of code, as if it were an if-block opened by the preceding part of the statement:

 .. code-block:: c++